News

 (Photo by Jasin Boland/©Marvel)

 What We Know: Although the industry knew about Thor: Ragnarok director Taika Waititi’s Star Wars project for some time, Kennedy finally commented on it in December 2020, saying his approach to Star Wars will be “fresh, unexpected,” and “unique.”
-She also pointed to his talent — which is evident in his films — and his “sense of humor” as two strengths which will set Waititi’s project apart from other Star Wars endeavors.
+She also pointed to his talent and his “sense of humor” as two strengths which will set Waititi’s project apart from other Star Wars endeavors.
 Meanwhile, reports indicate Waititi is in talks to star in the film as well as write and direct.
 Although, it seems he still needs to write the script before anything can go forward.
+Nearly four years on, though, it appears development has slowed to a crawl.

 How It Fits Into the Emerging Star Wars Galaxy: It all depends on when it is set.
 With thousands of years of lore available to explore, Waititi could do just about anything he wants — from a story of the early hyperspace routes to a film set entirely in Ackmena’s (Beatrice Arthur) cantina from The Star Wars Holiday Special.